amirkasaei/amirkasaei/README.md

 **This is Amir Kasaei!**

-I'm a bchelor graduate student of Computer Engineering @ University of Guilan
+I'm a bachelor graduate student of Computer Engineering @ University of Guilan

 - 🔎 I’m currently doing research in Artificial Intelligence.
 - 🔭 working on my Deep Learning Projects